rbreckner/fm-challenges-angular/src/app/stats-preview-card/stats-preview-card-v1/README.md

 the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+Angular is only used for project convenience, all relevant code is in
+- stats-preview-card-v1.component.html
+- stats-preview-card-v1.component.scss

 ### The challenge

 Users should be able to: